 Banks change their fees from time to time during normal operations.
 Increases occur at least once a year in addition to when the Bank of England changes base interest rates.
 They should send you a booklet when things change in your bank account.
 Most charges are similar, but we have compared charges for the main standard fees below:

 Most accounts incur a monthly account maintenance charge for turnovers under £1.5 million.
 Here are some common charges:

 The most common types of payment and receipts all incur a charge with the banks if you're on their standard tariffs.
 Some paid services such as a Business Plus account incur lower or no fees, but will incur a monthly "membership" fee.

 Apart from the standard items shown above, there are other transactions that a bank will charge for, and here are some of them:

-We've selected the five most popular financial institutions to compare prices for this exercise, but there are others out there you may want to research before making a decision and we've listed them below:
+We've selected the five most popular financial institutions to compare prices for this exercise.
+There are others out there you may want to research before making a decision.
+Here are other institutions worth exploring:

 © Copyright SmallBusinessPro 2015 - All Rights Reserved.